The Boldman House Museum

 The Boldman House Garden

-Donation by gift and in memory of loved ones funded the garden project and funds from the Boldman House Self-sustaining Endowment provide for maintenance of the grounds.
+Donations by gift and in memory of loved ones funded the garden project, and funds from the Boldman House Self-sustaining Endowment provide for ongoing maintenance of the grounds.

-The garden serves as an educational resource for visitors to learn more about the history and requirements of the plants and about American gardening in this climate.
-An informational brochure lists the plants, their placement in the garden, and the names of the donors.
+The garden serves as an educational resource for visitors to learn more about the history and requirements of the plants and about gardening in this climate.
+An informational brochure lists the plants’ Latin and cultivar names, their placement in the garden, and the names of the donors.

 The Car

-Stephen Boldman bought a 1934 Chevrolet Master Deluxe sedan after a two year search for a replacement for his 1917 Huppmobile.
-According to daughter Marie’s diary, car dealers from Dayton and neighboring communities tried to sell him a car, even bringing cars to the house for the family to try out!
+Stephen Boldman bought a 1934 Chevrolet Master Deluxe sedan after a two-year search for a replacement for his 1917 Huppmobile.
+According to his daughter Marie’s diary, car dealers from Dayton and neighboring communities tried to sell him a car, even bringing cars to the house for the family to try out!

-Stephen and Marie were the main drivers and after they both passed away in the early 1950s, Goldie and Gladys were infrequent drivers.
-It seems that they stopped driving in the late 1960s and later sold the car in 1977 to Richard G., a hometown fellow that was living on the west side of the state.
+Stephen and his daughter Goldie were the main drivers.
+After Stephen’s death in 1954, Goldie and her sister Gladys were infrequent drivers.
+It appears that they stopped driving in the late 1960s and later sold the car in 1977 to Richard G., a hometown fellow who was living on the west side of the state.
 One of the stories that his family tells is that he had promised the Boldman sisters that if they wanted the car back, he would sell it to them.

-The Boldman House Museum is extremely grateful to Richard and his family for offering us the first chance to buy the car when they decided to sell the car.
+The Boldman House Museum is extremely grateful to Richard and his family for offering us the first chance to buy the car when they decided to sell it.

 The museum manager and two intrepid volunteers brought the car back to Dayton in May 2017, and we were proud to add it to our collection and show it off to museum visitors as well as drive it in local parades!